gundeepoberoi/MCRStudentHack/record/Styling_v1.md

 Font-size:
-- Header: text-5xl
+- Header: text-4xl
-- Sub-header: text-4xl
+- Sub-header: N/A
-- Text: text-lg
+- Text: text-lg (except text in About Us)

 Font-style: